-The bill also introduces a provision for voluntary termination of parental rights, which can be granted if the court determines it is in the best interest of the child, while also considering the Indian Child Welfare Act when applicable.
-Overall, the amendments aim to strengthen the legal framework for protecting children from abusive or neglectful parental situations by providing clearer guidelines for courts to follow in termination cases.
+The bill also introduces a provision allowing for voluntary termination of parental rights, contingent upon the court determining that such action is in the best interest of the child and considering the Indian Child Welfare Act when applicable.
+Overall, the amendments aim to strengthen the legal framework for protecting children from harmful parental situations and ensuring their welfare.

 House Judiciary Engrossed, 02/19/2025: 26-8A-26.1